The New North: Vermont’s Wine Country

 Wine lovers around the world value wines that reflect their origins—wines made by real people, from local land, expressing the character of a place.

 Vermont’s winemakers and grape growers are part of this tradition.
-Working with challenging conditions and innovative grape varieties, they are shaping a distinct northern wine identity.
+Working with challenging conditions and new American grape varieties, they are shaping a distinct northern wine identity.

-Events like Vinous Rebellious – Meet the Winemakers celebrate this spirit: a chance to meet the growers, taste their wines, and experience the creativity driving Vermont’s young and exciting wine region.
+Events like Vinous Rebellious, our annual Vermont Wine Fair celebrate this spirit: a chance to meet the growers, taste their wines, and experience the creativity driving Vermont’s young and exciting wine region.

 The future of northern wine is bright.